Digital Art

 Ceramics

-Interests: Hands On
+Interests: Art, Hands On

 This course is dedicated to the exploration of how a ball of clay can lead us toward complex ideas and functional objects.
 Based on hand-building techniques and wheel throwing students will focus on form, structure, making mistakes, and idea development.
 By exploring the cultural connections of food and community and the rituals they were created for, students will build vessels and tableware for a social gathering.
 There will be time for students to design their paths as their skills and confidence grow to give them more control over the objects they envision.
 Prerequisites: Intro to 3D or by the recommendation from the Visual Art Department Head.